Quantum-Enhanced Computational Mechanics and Reliability

 Multiscale Modeling of Nanomaterials

-Nanomaterials are defined as materials whose main constituents have a dimension less than 100 nm.
-Example of nanomaterials include quantum dots, nanotubes and nanoparticle reinforced nanocomposites.
-Novel mechanical and electronic properties of nanomaterials have been identified as the key to the production of next generation of devices with revolutionary functionalities.
+Nanomaterials are defined as materials whose main constituents have at least one dimension below 100 nm.
+Examples include quantum dots, nanotubes, and nanoparticle-reinforced nanocomposites.
+Their novel mechanical and electronic properties enable next-generation devices with new functionalities.

 Computational Simulations of Dynamic Failure of Materials